Feeding A Good Doer With Mollichaff

 Mollichaff HoofKind Complete is ideal for good doers as well as horses and ponies prone to laminitis, as it is a complete low energy, low starch, low sugar, high fibre feed.

-It contains a balanced blend of oat straw, alfalfa, fibre pellets, soya oil, vitamins, minerals, biotin, trace elements and when fed at the recommended levels, it can be used as the sole bucket feed alongside good quality forage.
+It contains a balanced blend of oat straw, alfalfa, fibre pellets, soya oil, vitamins, minerals, biotin, and trace elements.
+When fed at the recommended levels, it can be used as the sole bucket feed alongside good-quality forage.

 It provides a low level, but high quality protein and restricted calories to give limited, controlled energy from high quality, digestible fibre and oil-based ingredients.